 Staircasing shared ownership, is it optional?

 You do not have to staircase with your shared ownership property.
 However it can bring a number of benefits.
 Any additional shares that you purchase are based on the current market value of the property.
 So, if your home is valued at £200,000 and you want to purchase an additional 25% share, the purchase price will be £50,000.

-There aren’t normally any restrictions on your eligibility to staircase but you should firstly refer to your lease where the process is set out.
+There aren’t normally any restrictions on your eligibility to staircase.
+However, you should firstly refer to your lease where the process is set out.
 We have teamed up with reallymoving.com to offer shared ownership solicitors quotes.
 Get your free shared ownership conveyancing quotes if you are looking to staircase (buy a bigger share of your existing shared ownership home).

 What are the benefits of staircasing to 100%?

 Pay no rent – As you have bought 100% shares in the property, you will no longer have to pay rent to the housing association.

 More control – By staircasing to 100% the property becomes yours and when you are wanting to sell you can use whatever channel you wish.
 You wouldn’t be able to do this if you were selling your share of the property as the housing association gets to market it first.

 Higher variety of mortgage options – If you were to staircase to 100% you can then change your mortgage to a standard mortgage which tends to be cheaper than a shared ownership mortgage.

 More security – By owning 100% of the property you are no longer classed as a tenant, but a homeowner.
 This gives you greater security as you are not at risk of being evicted.

 Benefits of staircasing if you can’t reach 100%